FAQ – Frequently Asked Questions

 Will There Be A New Governing Body for Pool in North America?

-Time will tell.
-For now it remains the Billiard Congress of America.
+For now it is the Billiard Congress of America.
 Their future role is somewhat questionable as they no longer have any direct Player Members.

 For Canada, our official Governing Body is the Canadian Billiard and Snooker Association (CBSA).